-Name of initiative: Healthcare for the Homeless - Baltimore County Year of evaluation: initial - 2006, last annual point in time survey - 2009 Outcome measures: Over 700 people have benefited from over 3,500 primary care visits at Healthcare for the Homeless - Baltimore County (HCHBC) since its opening in November 2007.
-Fifty-five percent of those served are temporarily housed in the East Side Family Shelter located in the same building as the clinic.
-Approximately 18% of HCHBC clients are children.
-Although 25% of HCHBC clients have adequate case management services from other sources and 25% have no need for these services, the remaining 50% of HCHBC clients are in need of frequently complex case management assistance.
-This partnership establishes a medical home for vulnerable county residents and provides the preventive health care services people need before their health issues escalate into an emergency.
+Name of initiative: Healthcare for the Homeless - Baltimore County Year of evaluation: initial - 2006, last annual point in time survey - 2010 Outcome measures: Over 1,000 people have benefited from over 5,000 primary care visits at Healthcare for the Homeless - Baltimore County (HCHBC) since its opening in January 2008.
+Fifty percent of those served are temporarily housed in the East Side Family Shelter located in the same building as the clinic.
+Approximately 12% of HCHBC clients are children.
+Although 20% of HCHBC clients have adequate case management services from other sources and 10% have no need for these services, the remaining 70% of HCHBC clients are in need of frequently complex case management assistance.
 Result of evaluation - Due to need for resources (space, specialty care, medications) beyond those supplied by the HRSA grant, additional funding is being sought.
-Through our partnership with Baltimore County, a case manager is available to assist with the multifaceted needs for these services.
+Through our partnership with Baltimore County, a case manager is available to assist with the multifaceted needs for these services, and additional case management resources are also being sought.

 8. Description in the gaps of availability of specialist providers including outpatient specialty care to serve the uninsured cared for by the hospital.

-In response to the recognized need for services to the county's homeless population, Franklin Square collaborated with HCH and BCHD under a HRSA grant to offer a new point of access for primary care.
+In response to the recognized need for services to the county's homeless population, Franklin Square collaborated with Healthcare for the Homeless and the Baltimore Country Health Department under a HRSA grant to offer a new point of access for primary care.
 Needs for specialty care are addressed on an individual basis.
 Many of these needs, as well as similar needs of the larger under/uninsured population are addressed by our charity care policy.